Quickstart#

 class.
 Checks are user-defined (or built-in) functions that assert some property of your custom Schema class.
 For example, let’s say customer_id

 is always 6 characters.
 There are actually a couple of ways to do this, but for now let’s assume you want to write your own function (perhaps your real check is much more complex).
+Let’s add the below function to our schema class.

 class MySchema(cf.Schema):